Graph-based Multivariate Conditional Autoregressive Models: Introduction

 \section{Introduction}

 Areal data, sometimes called lattice data, are usually represented by an undirected graph where each vertex represents an areal unit and each edge represents a neighboring relationship.
-A finite set of random variables on an undirected graph, where each vertex is a random variable, is called a Markov random field if it has a Markov property.
-Hence, one often considers areal data as a Markov random field.
-The univariate conditional autoregressive (\textsc{CAR}) model originated from \cite{Besag:1974} is a Gaussian Markov random field model, for which the joint distribution is multivariate Gaussian.
+A finite set of random variables on an undirected graph, where each vertex is a random variable, is called a Markov random field if it has the Markov property.
+Hence, the Markov random field models are often used for the areal data.
+The univariate conditional autoregressive (\textsc{CAR}) model, originated from \cite{Besag:1974}, is a Gaussian Markov random field model, for which the joint distribution is multivariate Gaussian.
 Let $\bfu=(u_1,\ldots,u_I)^T$ be a vector of random variables on $I$ areal units (i.e. $I$ vertices).
-The zero-centered conditional autoregressive model specifies full conditional Gaussian distributions \ba u_i\mid u_{-i} \sim \mbox{N}\left( \sum_{i'\neq i} b_{ii'}u_{i'}, \tau_{i}^2 \right), ~~~ i=1,\ldots,I, \ea where $u_{-i}$ is the collection of $u_{i', i'\neq i}$.
-Its resulting joint distribution, by the Brook's lemma, has a density form \ba f(\bfu\mid \bfT_{\textsc{CAR}},\bfB_{\textsc{CAR}})\propto \mbox{exp} \left\{ -\frac{1}{2}\bfu^T \bfT^{-1}_{\textsc{CAR}} (\bfI-\bfB_{\textsc{CAR}}) \bfu \right\}, \ea where $\bfI$ is an identity matrix; $\bfB_{\textsc{CAR}}$ is the $I \times I$ matrix with off-diagonal entries $b_{ii'}$ and diagonal entries zero and $\bfT_{\textsc{CAR}}=\diag\{\tau_{1}^2,\ldots,\tau_{I}^2\}$.
+The zero-centered conditional autoregressive model specifies full conditional Gaussian distributions \ba u_i\mid u_{-i} \sim \mbox{N}\left( \sum_{i'\neq i} b_{ii'}u_{i'}, \tau_{i}^2 \right), ~~~ i=1,\ldots,I, \ea where $u_{-i}$ is the collection of $u_{i'}$ for $i'\neq i$.
+The resulting joint distribution, derived using Brook's lemma, has a density function as follows, \ba f(\bfu\mid \bfT_{\textsc{CAR}},\bfB_{\textsc{CAR}})\propto \mbox{exp} \left\{ -\frac{1}{2}\bfu^T \bfT^{-1}_{\textsc{CAR}} (\bfI-\bfB_{\textsc{CAR}}) \bfu \right\}, \ea where $\bfI$ is an identity matrix; $\bfB_{\textsc{CAR}}$ is an $I \times I$ matrix whose off-diagonal entries are $b_{ii'}$ and diagonal entries are zeros, and $\bfT_{\textsc{CAR}}=\diag\{\tau_{1}^2,\ldots,\tau_{I}^2\}$.
 The joint distribution is multivariate Gaussian if and only if $\bfT^{-1}_{\textsc{CAR}} (\bfI-\bfB_{\textsc{CAR}})$ is symmetric and positive definite.
-A proper parameterization on $\bfB_{\textsc{CAR}}$ and $\bfT_{\textsc{CAR}}$ is needed.
+A further parameterization on $\bfB_{\textsc{CAR}}$ and $\bfT_{\textsc{CAR}}$ is needed to reduce the number of parameters in the model.
 Consider a so-called adjacency matrix $\bfC_{\textsc{CAR}}$ for the undirected graph, where the $ii'$th entry $C_{ii'}=1$ if unit $i$ and unit $i'$ are neighbors (denoted as $i\sim i'$) and $C_{ii'}=0$ otherwise.
 One popular parameterization is to let $b_{ii'}=\rho C_{ii'}/C_{i+}$ and $\tau_i^2=\sigma^2/C_{i+}$, where $C_{i+}$ is the $i$th row sum of $\bfC_{\textsc{CAR}}$, representing the total number of neighbors of unit $i$.
 Let $\bfD_{\textsc{CAR}}=\diag\{C_{1+},\ldots,C_{I+}\}$.
-When $\rho$ is strictly between the smallest and largest eigenvalues of $\bfD_{\textsc{CAR}}^{-1/2}\bfC_{\textsc{CAR}}\bfD_{\textsc{CAR}}^{-1/2}$ (or sufficiently $|\rho|<1$) and $\sigma^2>0$, the joint distribution of $\bfu$ is a zero-mean multivariate Gaussian distribution with a covariance matrix $\sigma^2(\bfD_{\textsc{CAR}}-\rho\bfC_{\textsc{CAR}})^{-1}$.
-This is called the proper conditional autoregressive model.
-When $\rho=1$, it is called the intrinsic conditional autoregressive model which is improper.
+When $\rho$ is strictly between the smallest and largest eigenvalues of $\bfD_{\textsc{CAR}}^{-1/2}\bfC_{\textsc{CAR}}\bfD_{\textsc{CAR}}^{-1/2}$, or sufficiently, when $|\rho|<1$, and $\sigma^2>0$, the joint distribution of $\bfu$ is a zero-mean multivariate Gaussian distribution: $\bfu \sim N\{{\bf0}, \sigma^2(\bfD_{\textsc{CAR}}-\rho\bfC_{\textsc{CAR}})^{-1}\}$.
+This is called the proper conditional autoregressive model in the literature.
+When $\rho=1$, it is called the intrinsic conditional autoregressive model which is an improper distribution due to the singular covariance matrix.